Rationalism (international relations): Rational choice institutionalism

 Rational Choice Institutionalism (RCI) is a theoretical approach to the study of institutions arguing that actors use institutions to maximize their utility, and that institutions affect rational individual behavior.
 This approach has been applied to the study of domestic institutions, as well as international institutions.
 In the institutionalist literature, RCI is one of the three prominent approaches, along with historical institutionalism and sociological institutionalism.

 According to Erik Voeten, rational choice scholarship on international institutions can be divided between (1) rational functionalism and (2) Distributive rationalism.
 The former sees organizations as functional optimal solutions to collective problems, whereas the latter sees organizations as an outcome of actors' individual and collective goals.
 A prominent example of rational functionalism is the "Rational Design of International Institutions" literature.

 Barbara Koremenos defines international cooperation as "any explicit arrangement – negotiated among international actors – that prescribes, proscribes, and/or authorizes behavior."
 She has provided a rationalist account for the design of international institutions, arguing, "because agreements matter, they are designed in rational ways, and the fact that people make efforts to design them in such ways corroborates their significance."

+Criticism

+Proponents of emotional choice theory criticize rationalism by drawing on new findings from emotion research in psychology and neuroscience.
+They point out that the rationalist paradigm is generally based on the assumption that decision-making is a conscious and reflective process based on thoughts and beliefs.
+It presumes that people decide on the basis of calculation and deliberation.
+However, cumulative research in neuroscience suggests that only a small part of the brain's activities operate at the level of conscious reflection.
+The vast majority of its activities consist of unconscious appraisals and emotions.
+The significance of emotions in decision-making has generally been ignored by rationalism, according to these critics.

+Moreover, emotional choice theorists contend that the rationalist paradigm has difficulty incorporating emotions into its models, because it cannot account for the social nature of emotions.
+Even though emotions are felt by individuals, psychologists and sociologists have shown that emotions cannot be isolated from the social environment in which they arise.
+Emotions are inextricably intertwined with people's social norms and identities, which are typically outside the scope of standard rationalist accounts.
+Emotional choice theory seeks to capture not only the social but also the physiological and dynamic character of emotions.
+It represents a unitary action model to organize, explain, and predict the ways in which emotions shape decision-making.